QueenieCplusplus/SNMP/README.md

 # Aim

-it aims at collecting statics for mgmeted host, and make config for secuirty issues or just the monoitor features.
+it aims at collecting statics for mgmeted host, and make config for secuirty issues or just the monoitor features. see RFC 1155 & 3411 ~ 3414

 # CLI